Literary agents are still the gatekeepers for authors seeking traditional book deals.

 Andrea Hurst: Agents have always been the gatekeepers and in many ways will probably continue to be in one form or another.
 Those that resist the current changes will miss out on the wonderful opportunities that are available.
 Change is happening so fast in this industry, as I see it, you can be a part of creating this new world of publishing or ultimately be left behind.

 Bonnie Solow: I wish I had a crystal ball.
 I certainly believe that certain agents will thrive with the evolution of the book industry.
-To do so requires staying current on digital developments, expanding one’s network of contacts in the digital publishing arena, and continuing to provide indispensable editorial, legal and marketing support to clients.
+To do so requires staying current on digital developments, expanding one’s network of contacts in the digital publishing arena, and continuing to provide indispensable editorial, legal, and marketing support to clients.
 Authors will need guidance in navigating their writing futures, and experienced, forward-thinking, savvy agents are in the best position to provide that direction.
+Checking in on internet statistics and trends through social media output etc. can help with specific marketing in this field.
+They can click here to read more into it and see how they can utilize that for their output.

 What’s the most important thing an unpublished writer should do to get an agent?